-If you can't pay for them, you can offer them a percentage in ownership.
+If you can't pay for them, you can offer them a percentage of ownership.
 Or you can find a different deal that is going to work for everyone.

 All in all, it is going to be a bumpy ride for you (and your teammates).
 Buckle up, get ready and good luck!